 I’ve been wanting to make my own dog treats for a while, but always lacked some of the tools and ingredients.
 When I come up with an idea to make something I like to use whatever I have around the house, and that never really worked for dog treats.
-So, last week I finally made a trip to the store and picked up some Brown Rice Flour and Powdered Milk, the two major ingredients I was missing.
-I also borrowed a rolling pin since using an empty wine bottle (like I usually do) isn’t ideal.
+So, last week I finally made a trip to the store and picked up some Brown Rice Flour and Powdered Milk, the two major ingredients I was missing for a lot of recipes.

 Simple Gluten Free Dog Treat Recipe